brian-gates/adventure-bot-4/src/game/map/generation/MAP-GENERATION-REQUIREMENTS.md

 - Every node (except the end) must have at least one outgoing edge.
 - No orphans: every node is part of at least one path from start to finish.

-## Trailblazing/Branching Logic

-- Multiple "main" paths can be walked from start to finish, but:
-  - When paths merge, they can split again in later rows (merges do not force permanent convergence).
-  - The number of available options (nodes) per row should remain within the specified min/max.
-- When generating each row:
-  - Place the desired number of nodes at random columns.
-  - For each node in the previous row, connect to 1–2 adjacent nodes in the current row.
-  - For each node in the current row, ensure it has at least one incoming connection from an adjacent node in the previous row.
-- All fallback logic (for ensuring connectivity) must only consider adjacent columns.

 ## Additional Constraints

 - The algorithm must be deterministic if seeded (for reproducibility).
-- The code should avoid mutation where possible, use types (not interfaces), and prefer functional style.
 - All logic should be easily testable and debuggable, with optional ASCII output for terminal inspection.

-## Optional/Advanced

-- Support for "special" nodes (e.g., shops, elites, events) can be added after core structure is stable.
-- The map should be easy to reset and reseed for rapid iteration.